 Please complete a:

-- Patient Demographics page if your child is being seen for the first time here or if there are changes to the information supplied previously.
+- Patient Demographics page if your child is being seen for the first time at our location or if there are changes to the information supplied previously.
 Print and review.

 - Patient Rights and Responsibilities form

 - Patient Financial Policy, which will answer most questions about payment for services

 - File down any rough spots on the cast with an emery board if you prefer.

 - Wear a cast shoe (if one was provided) whenever walking to prevent cast breakage.